Meetinghouse under the Ledge

-The Meetinghouse under the Ledge, also known as the Old Ledge Meetinghouse, was a church that stood in present-day Yarmouth, Maine, between 1729 (when the town was North Yarmouth, Province of Massachusetts Bay) and 1836 (sixteen years after Maine's admittance to the Union).
+The Meetinghouse under the Ledge, also known as the Old Ledge Meetinghouse, was a church that stood in present-day Yarmouth, Maine, between 1729 and 1836.
 It was the ninth church founded in Maine.

 Named for the ledge that rises to the west of its former location, only the church's eastern doorstep remains, beside today's Garrison Lane.

 History

+The meetinghouse was built in 1729, when the town was North Yarmouth, Province of Massachusetts Bay, from material floated down the Royal River from the First Falls and hauled up by oxen from Larrabee's Landing, further down Gilman Road, towards Cousins Island.

 The congregation was founded in November 1730, and its first minister was Reverend Ammi Ruhamah Cutter.
 Some members of the congregation had to travel several miles to attend sermons, some arriving by boat from today's Harpswell.
-They were armed with muskets, wary of hostile Indians.
+They were armed with muskets, wary of hostile American Indians.

 The church was enlarged and had a steeple and a copper banner weathervane added in 1762.

 The congregation moved twice after abandoning this church in 1820, and today meets at the First Parish Congregational Church on Main Street in Yarmouth, about 1 mi north of this location.